PEtab-dev/PEtab/doc/documentation_data_format.rst

 - (optional) A visualization file, which contains specifications how the data and/or simulations should be plotted by the visualization routines [TSV]

+- (optional) A timecourses file, which describes a sequence of different experimental conditions that are applied to the model [TSV]

 .. figure:: gfx/petab_files.png
    :alt: Files constituting a PEtab problem